-A bird sanctuary, Thung Nham Bird Park is home to thousands of birds of more than 40 different species.
+A bird sanctuary, Thung Nham is home to thousands of birds of more than 40 different species.
 Within the park, visitors can explore numerous natural caves, as well.

 Phat Diem Cathedral

-Use this link to Google Maps for our Trang An and Tam Coc, Vietnam Map online.
-Pro Tip: Most hotels provide Ninh Binh tourist information – including a useful Ninh Binh tourist map.
+Pro Tip: Most hotels provide Ninh Binh tourist information – including a useful Ninh Binh tourist map!

-What To Do in Ninh Binh, Vietnam: Planning a Trip
+What To Do on a Ninh Binh, Vietnam Itinerary

-When we were deciding what to see in Ninh Binh for our 2-day trip, we focused on the sights within the Trang An Scenic Landscape Complex.
-Rated as the top Ninh Binh things to do, we included all of the noted UNESCO World Heritage sights within the complex in our 2-Day Ninh Binh itinerary.
-Our plan was to explore the attractions by bicycle (which were provided free of charge at our hotel…more tips on where to stay in a minute!).
+When we were deciding what to see in Ninh Binh for our 2-day trip, we focused on the sights within the Scenic Trang An Complex.
+To get around Ninh Binh, we used the bicycles provided for free at our hotel (more tips on where to stay later in the article).

-Before we set off from Hanoi, we created a 2-day Ninh Binh Itinerary that was absolutely packed with the top sights, activities and attractions.
-Below we outline the specific details of our original plan, which other travelers can use as an outline for their trip.
+We created a 2-day Ninh Binh Itinerary that is absolutely packed with the top sights, activities and attractions.
+Below we outline the specific details, which fellow travelers can use as an outline for their trip.

 DAY 1: Ninh Binh Arrival and Trang An Exploration

-Take the 9:00am train from Hanoi to Ninh Binh.
-Pro Tip: Book soft seats in an air-conditioned car in advance for about $7 USD online.
+Take the early train from Hanoi to Ninh Binh.
+Book the soft seats in an air-conditioned car in advance online (which should cost around $10 USD).

-Arrive at the Ninh Binh Train Station around 11:30am.
-On arrival, either stay in Ninh Binh City for lunch (eat the local dish Com Chay – or Burned Rice – at the highly-recommended Trung Tuyet) or get a taxi direct to the hotel, Trang An Retreat (check it out!).
-Taxi prices can be negotiated in advance and should cost less than 200k VND.
-However, we negotiated with a driver that approached us as soon as we departed the train and got a fare of 120k VND.
-Check in to the Trang An Retreat Hotel and get settled.
+Arrive at the Ninh Binh Train Station before noon.
+Either stay in Ninh Binh City for lunch (try the local dish Com Chay – or Burned Rice – at the highly-rated Trung Tuyet) or get a taxi direct to your hotel, Trang An Retreat.
+Taxi prices from the station to the hotel can be negotiated and should cost around 200k VND.
+We haggled a bit with a driver that approached us immediately and paid120k VND.

-Use the provided bicycles to explore the area – and bike to the Trang An boat dock at 3:45pm for a late afternoon boat ride (after all of the tour buses have left and the sun is starting to set).
+Once checked-in, use the hotel-provided bicycles and pedal to the Trang An boat dock for a late afternoon boat ride.
 Take Trang An Boat Ride Route #1.
-The route takes about 3 hours as the rower paddles the boat through nine caves and to three temples.
-Each person pays a fee of 200k VND – plus a tip for the rower.
+The ride takes about 3 hours as you pass through nine caves and by three temples.
+On a late-afternoon boat trip, you will likely have missed the crowds, with the only sounds being the buzzing insects and the quiet rhythmic slapping of the wooden oars on the water.
+During our visit, each person pays a fee of 250k VND – plus a tip for the rower.

-Return to the hotel after the boat ride.
-Enjoy an evening swim in the pool, along with a few beers.
-Dine at the hotel restaurant for dinner.
+Return to the hotel and enjoy a relaxing evening swim in the pool, along with a cold drink.
+Dine at the Trang An Retreat Restaurant for dinner.

-Get up early to take advantage of the cooler morning weather.
-After eating breakfast at the hotel (included in the price of the stay), bike to Mua Hang Cave.
+Get up early to take advantage of the cooler morning temperatures.
+After eating the included breakfast, bike to Mua Hang Cave.
 Entry fee is 100k VND.
-Pro Tip: Ignore the hustlers who try to get you to pay to park your bicycle or motorbike and take your mode of transport through the gates for free parking.
+Ignore the hustlers who try to get you to pay to park your bicycle and take your bike through the gates for free parking inside.